I’m not going to give you a set fat loss program to follow. Instead, I thought I’d take you through the basics of making your own program.

 - Squat Jumps: 15 seconds exercise, 15 seconds rest, total of 8 times.
 (4 minutes)

 - Jump Rope: 30 seconds exercise, 30 seconds rest, total of 8 times.
 (8 minutes)

 You can do press-ups, squats, squat jumps, running, rowing, cycling, it’s all beneficial.

 When people think fat loss they think long runs in the park or on the treadmill.
 Doing that might burn more calories while you’re doing it, but your body burns extra calories recovering from the shorter, more intense conditioning.
 When you compare the two… conditioning wins.

 One thing that’s very popular with the fitness community is walking before breakfast, known as fasted walking.
 It’s called this because you haven’t eaten for about 10 hours, so your body isn’t digesting food and is primed to burn fat, particularly in a low intensity exercise like walking.
-You can take something called amino acids, which are proteins, and 3 to 5 grams can stop your body choosing to burn muscle on the walk.
+You can take something called essential amino acids, which are proteins, and 3 to 5 grams can stop your body choosing to burn muscle on the walk.
 Green tea is also a good beverage prior to this, as that helps mobilise fat for burning.

 A final suggestion is to look for opportunities to burn an extra few calories in your day.
 Standing instead of sitting, walking instead of taking the car and taking cold showers can all give you an extra calorie burn.

 As I said before, one pound of fat contains 3,500 calories.
 You’ll read most online articles and they’ll tell you to lower your calories by 500.